 10 years ago today, something incredible happened.

-I was sitting on my sofa when I made a decision that would shift my medical career forever.
+I recall a moment when I was sitting on my sofa that led to a decision that would shift my medical career forever.

-I had finished residency in 2005 and found that hospice was the only specialty that gave me the flexibility to provide care the way I wanted.
+After finishing residency in 2005, I found that hospice was the only specialty that gave me the flexibility to provide care the way I wanted.
 I learned about grief and how precious life is in this work.

 A powerful death happened for one of my patients.
 One that gave me great pause.
 I had to rethink what I was doing.